Unsupervised Automata Learning via Discrete Optimization: Learning via Discrete Optimization

 $(\Rightarrow):$ Given a feasible model for size $n$, we construct a DFA $\dfa$ as explained above.
 As displayed this DFA $\dfa$ is well-defined and fulfills the bounds on the acceptance.

 $(\Leftarrow):$ Given a DFA $\dfa$ of size $n$ which accepts at least $\ell$ and at most $u$ words from $\sample$, let the model be given by the natural interpretation of the variables:

 Being deterministic the DFA $\dfa$ and thus any model constructed this way obviously fulfills Constraints~\ref{eq:single-transition} to~\ref{eq:run}.
-Furthermore, the definition of $\alpha_{w,q}$ ensures that the set of constraints \ref{eq:accepting} is fulfilled and that $\sum_{w\in\sample}\sum_{q\in Q}\alpha_{w,q}=\sum_{w\in\sample}\sum_{q\in F}x_{w,q}$ corresponds to the amount of words in $\sample$ which are accepted by $\dfa$ whence by assumption both Constraint \ref{eq:lower-bound} and Constraint \ref{eq:upper-bound} are fulfilled.
+Furthermore, the definition of $\alpha_{w,q}$ ensures that the set of Constraints~\ref{eq:accepting} is fulfilled and that $\sum_{w\in\sample}\sum_{q\in Q}\alpha_{w,q}=\sum_{w\in\sample}\sum_{q\in F}x_{w,q}$ corresponds to the amount of words in $\sample$ which are accepted by $\dfa$ whence by assumption both Constraints \ref{eq: bounds} are fulfilled.
 Hence this model is feasible for our MILP problem for size $n$.